• Skip to primary navigation

 To make these arepas con queso, you need a melty cheese like shredded mozzarella.
 Any other cheese blend that melts well works in this recipe.

 I like to use Mexican cheese like Asadero or Quesadilla.
 They are melty and mild in flavor which compliments the corn flavor.
+Any melty cheese works.

 What to eat with arepas

-Arepas go with pretty much anything.
+Arepas go well with pretty much anything.
 In this case they are stuffed with cheese and people usually add butter on top when ready to eat.

 But they are also great vehicles for all sorts of toppings including shredded meat, smashed avocados, scrambled eggs etc.